Biology Hodgepodge

 500

-Transcription factors, alternative RNA splicing, mRNA exit from nucleus, mRNA degradation, initiation of transcription, protein processing, protein transport, and protein degradation.
+Initiation of transcription, alternative RNA splicing, mRNA exit from nucleus, mRNA degradation, initiation of translation, protein processing, protein transport, and protein degradation.

 What are the methods by which eukaryotic gene expression is controlled?